dyc/beans/readme.md

 export LD=/usr/local/gcc-10.2.0/bin/gcc-10.2
 ```

-next, set a home for our cross builds, so that they're isolated from system
+next, set a home for our cross builds so that they're isolated from host
 tools, and what we're targeting:

 ```sh